Novel respiratory rate measurement technologies could play a key role in the early diagnosis of severe illness in COVID-19 patients.

 Friday 22 May 2020

-A large percentage of people who have contracted the coronavirus have only suffered mild symptoms, allowing their bodies overcome the virus in home quarantine.
+A large percentage of people who have contracted COVID-19 have only suffered mild symptoms, allowing their bodies overcome the virus in home quarantine.
 However, when patients’ symptoms worsen, it is critical for them to seek immediate medical and potentially life-saving care.

 Therefore, the early diagnosis of severe illness caused by COVID-19 for home-quarantined patients has become an urgent global clinical need, with the delay in timely diagnosis and treatment proving to be a major cause of high mortality for those with the virus.